History of the school

 In 1975 the school name was changed to Heavitree Middle School after reorganisation of education in Exeter.

 In 1996 the Year 7 block was opened, and in 1997 the school changed its name to St. Michael’s Church of England Middle School.
 The school has always been a Church School linked to St. Michael’s Parish Church in Heavitree, and was founded to provide a Christian education for the children in the parish.

 In 1998 the Year 6 classroom block was built to replace old classrooms.

 In September 2005 St. Michael’s became a primary school for children aged 5 – 11, with a block of 3 classrooms refurbished for the younger children.

-In September 2006 St Michael’s moved into the brand-new building as St Michael’s Church of England Primary School
+In September 2006 St Michael’s moved into the current brand-new building as St Michael’s Church of England (VA) Primary School.

-On the 1st September 2013 the school became an academy and became known as St Michael’s Church of England Primary Academy
+On the 1st September 2013 the school became an academy, and as such a ‘new’ school; and became known as St Michael’s Church of England Primary Academy.